 5.1.5.4 Possible solutions

-5.1.5.4.1 Support for ML entity modularity - joint training of ML entities
+5.1.5.4.1 Support for ML model modularity - joint training of ML entities

 The IOC MLTrainingRequest represents the ML model training request that is created by the ML training MnS consumer.
-In order to support joint training of a group of ML entities this IOC needs to capture the information on the ML entities group and the relation among the ML entities, i.e. MLEntityGroupProfile <<datatype>>.
+In order to support joint training of a group of ML entities this IOC needs to capture the information on the ML entities group and the relation among the ML entities, i.e. MLModelGroupProfile <<datatype>>.
 Such data type may contain following attributes:

-- MLEntityGroupID - Unique identity value identifies the ML entity group instance.
+- MLModelGroupID - Unique identity value identifies the ML model group instance.

-- JointTrainingIndicator - which indicates if the ML entity group instance needs to be trained (perform joint training of ML entities in the group).
+- JointTrainingIndicator - which indicates if the ML model group instance needs to be trained (perform joint training of ML entities in the group).

-- Levels - An integer range (1, n) that indicate the ML entity group has n levels, where an integer in the range indicates a specific level, starting from 1.
-Each level would consist of an ML entity.
+- Levels - An integer range (1, n) that indicate the ML model group has n levels, where an integer in the range indicates a specific level, starting from 1.
+Each level would consist of an ML model.
 The output data of one level are used as the input data of the next level:

 - Parallels - a sub integer range (1, m) may be added to indicate the series or the parallel arrangement of ML entities inside a given level, starting from 1.
 The output data of parallel ML entities inside a given level are used as the input data of the next level.

-- expectedRunTimeContext - This may include information related to specific extraction, transformation, and load of data as input to a specific ML entity inside a given level and parallel.
+- expectedRunTimeContext - This may include information related to specific extraction, transformation, and load of data as input to a specific ML model inside a given level and parallel.

 - MLEntitiyID inside a given level and parallel.

-If multiple ML models need to be trained jointly (in relation which each other) the MnS producer needs to start the training based on the information obtained in the MLEntityGroupProfile.
+If multiple ML models need to be trained jointly (in relation which each other) the MnS producer needs to start the training based on the information obtained in the MLModelGroupProfile.
 The ML training MnS producer instantiates multiple MLTrainingProcess MOI(s) that are responsible to perform the following:

-- collects data for training, taking into account the inter-relation among ML entities in the MLEntityGroupProfile, e.g. if output of first ML entity is used as input to the second ML entity, the data for training of the second model needs to be collected accordingly;
+- collects data for training, taking into account the inter-relation among ML entities in the MLModelGroupProfile, e.g. if output of first ML model is used as input to the second ML model, the data for training of the second model needs to be collected accordingly;

-- prepares the training data for each ML entity in the group, based on the information in MLEntityGroupProfile.
-I.e. based on expectedRunTimeContext contained in MLEntityGroupProfile the specific extraction, transformation, and load of data as input to a specific ML entity inside a given level and parallel needs to be performed;
+- prepares the training data for each ML model in the group, based on the information in MLModelGroupProfile.
+I.e. based on expectedRunTimeContext contained in MLModelGroupProfile the specific extraction, transformation, and load of data as input to a specific ML model inside a given level and parallel needs to be performed;

 - trains the ML entities based on the JointTrainingIndicator.